ky381011/aws-cicd/docs/actions/lambda.md

 > You can destroy environment deployed by terraform in github actions

 ## Lambda deploy
-Deploying lambda by terraform, role for gterraform needs policies
+Deploying lambda by terraform, role for terraform needs policies

 ### List of policy for lambda
 - Apply process